tyllrb/tongo/README.md

 ```

 ### Paging
-Use ```page``` to jump forward in the data by a certain amount.
+Use ```page``` and ```limit``` to jump forward in the data by a certain amount.
 Fetching 3 documents on page 0 will get you the first 3 documents, fetching 3 documents on page 1 will get you the 3rd, 4th, and 5th document, fetching 3 documents on page 2 will get you the 6th, 7th, and 8th record, and so on.
 Useful for implementing paging controls in your UI.

 ```javascript
 Tongo.get(